Revanthraghava/baas_template_pro/README.md

 **What's next on my list:**
 - [ ] **Digital Asset Manager:** A dedicated system to store and manage portfolio items.
 - [ ] **Lock & Key (Protected Routes):** Ensuring only authorized users can touch sensitive data.
-- [ ] **The "Showcase" Mode:** Packaging this into a beautiful portfolio to land those ₹10k/month targets.

 ## 🤝 Let's Connect
 This project is part of my journey to streamline development and hit my personal milestones.
 If you're a developer looking to move faster or a client looking for a solid backend, I'd love to chat!